MinhMXC/tp/docs/UserGuide.md

 * **Note**:
     1. Finding the chain of relationships between the same person will only show that person, even though a relationship cannot exist between the same person.
-    2. If **added/deleted** a new person or a relationship, you should use `listrel` again to reevaluate the relationship list shown.
+    2. If you **added/deleted** a person or a relationship, you should use `listrel` again to reevaluate the relationship list shown.
        **However,** changes in fields (e.g. name, relationship description) do not require reevaluation of the relationship list.
     3. Shows the **unique ID** given when the connection is created not the relative index in the list.